• Skip to primary navigation

 Now that you are a little more familiar with clover and wildflower honey, let me explain the difference.
 In terms of sweetness, all honey is sweet, and I think it can be hard to dedicate if one honey is sweeter than another.

-The difference really comes down to taste.
+The difference really comes down to flavor.
 Clover honey is in general milder in flavor than wildflower.
-Another reason why clover honey is common is because it is mild.
-It is a honey most people will agree on, which is great for avoiding fisticuffs at the table!
+The mild flavor is another reason why clover honey is so common.
+It is a honey most people will agree on, which is great for avoiding fisticuffs in your household!

 If you look at the color, clover honey is usually lighter in color than wildflower honey.
 I find the darker the honey, the stronger the flavor.

 Buckwheat honey is almost black in color and it has a really strong, robust flavor.
-Wildflower honey fall in terms of flavor between clover and buckwheat.
-You can taste floral undertones in wildflower honey.
+Most wildflower honey will between clover and buckwheat.
+You typically taste floral undertones in wildflower honey.

 You can use either.

 I think if you got a recipe that calls for honey I would opt for wildflower honey over clover.
 Due to the stronger flavor of wildflower honeys, you will taste more of the flavor of the honey in your finished product.
-Save clover honey for a hone you use at the table for things like biscuits and other breads.
+Save clover honey for the breakfast or dinner table for things like biscuits.

-How Do You Know If Clover or Wildflower Honey is Real Honey?
+🐝 How Do You Know If It's Real Honey?

 1. Look for the True Source certified seal on the container.